furkansarihan/DeepScript/README.md

-# FScript
+# DeepScript
 #### "TEST PROJECT"

-FScript is a scripting language which running on java.
+DeepScript is an AI that can write code.

 ## Modules